microsoft/vscode-jupyter/README.md

 The Jupyter Extension uses the built-in notebook support from VS Code.
 This UI gives a number of advantages to users of notebooks:

 -   Editor extensions can load inside of each cell.
 This means linting, semantic colorization, keyboard navigation, code lenses and more work in notebook cells.
--   Intellisense is provided just like for other documents.
-Each cell is a code editor in of itself, so intellisense behaves like any other code file.
+-   IntelliSense is provided just like for other documents.
+Each cell is a code editor in of itself, so IntelliSense behaves like any other code file.
 -   VS code treats notebooks like any other file.
 They support hot exit, save as, search, and other operations that normally work on files.
 -   VS code allows notebooks to be diff'd using a custom notebook diff tool.
 No more diffing json entries in an ipynb.
 -   Notebooks can be [live-shared](https://docs.microsoft.com/en-us/visualstudio/liveshare/reference/notebooks)